Is a Nanny Share Right for You?

 Put It in Writing

-"Make a list of everything -- hours, sick days (both the nanny's and how to handle a sick kid), holidays, pay schedule, petty cash, what to eat, activities, where kids will sleep, who will buy what (do you need a double stroller?) -- and put it all in writing so there's no miscommunication," says Tobias.
-An agreement or contract gives everyone a common road map to refer to when issues come up.
+"Make a list of everything -- hours, sick days (both the nanny's and how to handle a sick kid), holidays, pay schedule, petty cash, what to eat, activities, where kids will sleep, who will buy what (do you need a double stroller?) -- and put it all in writing so there's no miscommunication," Tobias said.

 Communicate and Stay Flexible

-For all its advantages, a nanny share is also more fragile than a day care or single-family situation, says Moore.
+For all its advantages, a nanny share is also more fragile than a day care or single-family situation, Moore said.
 If one party decides to leave the share, you might be left scrambling to find a replacement.
 To minimize this, Gordon suggests sharing with a family that has a child the same age as yours, so they will "age out" of the share at the same time.
-Also, talk about how you will handle it when someone wants to leave the share, so you avoid conflict and hurt feelings.
+By addressing leaving a nanny share in the beginning, when you’re developing your contract, you can minimize the impact it will have on the remaining parties.